Horttcore/wp-translate-post-type/README.md

 ### v1.2.0

-* Add link to github repository
+* Added: Link to github repository
-* I'm a selfish bastard, so I'm giving myself some credits
+* Added: I’m a selfish bastard, so I'm giving myself some credits

 ### v1.1.1